Skip to content

 You can see that we have four product IDs, and each has a different length.
 Can you see the problem now?

 To make their lengths consistent, let’s use zero padding.
-This means we will prepend 0 to each ID to align with length 4.
+This means we will prepend 0 to each ID to align with a length of 4.

 Zero-padded Product IDs: